 Finally, the advice Paul gives regarding "scandals" and "stumbling-blocks" in I Corinthians 10:23-33, bears special application here.
 The question should always be not what might or might not be "permissible" for me – a self-centered approach – but how my choice (and especially how I communicate my perspective) might impact other people (Philippians 2:3-4).
 To put it another way, Christians have a responsibility to regulate all of their behavior in every area of life according to the royal law of love (James 2:8).

-If you think it might be helpful to discuss these ideas at greater length, we have a staff of pastoral counselors who would love to speak with you over the phone.
+If you think it might be helpful to discuss these ideas at greater length, call us.
+We have a staff of pastoral counselors who would love to speak with you over the phone.

 Doing the Right Thing